illusio666/employee_attrition_analysis/README.md

 Employees with a commute of 10+ miles are more likely to leave and so return-to-work policies should be reviewed if retention is a priority.

+### Segmentation strategy

+Two groups of employees have been identified with above-average attrition:

+- Young, mobile employees (30% attrition)
+- High payrise but still disconnected (17% attrition).

+Priority focus should be on the former group if the company wishes to ensure that investment in training younger employees is retained in the company.

 ---
 ---
 ---